Delivery Hero: Greece

 In 2021, e-food.gr couriers in Greece were given an ultimatum to switch their working relationship from employees to independent contractors / freelancers.
 If not, they would not have their employment contracts renewed.
 This led to social media backlash over workers' rights.
 The company was forced to recall their decision due to public outcry, and offered contract renewals to its employees if they wish.
 Following further public scrutiny and strikes organized by its delivery workers, the company eventually promised to upgrade all delivery employees' employment contracts to indefinite duration contracts, signifying a victory for the delivery workers.

 Monopolistic behaviour

-Talabat and Carriage, both of which owned by Delivery Hero, were sued by the Kuwait Competition Protection Authority (CPA) in 2019 after they refused to pay fines totalling more than 5 million KWD (~$16.5 million) due to their monopolistic acts in their contracts with restaurants.
+Talabat and Carriage, both of which are owned by Delivery Hero, were sued by the Kuwait Competition Protection Authority (CPA) in 2019 after they refused to pay fines totalling more than 5 million KWD (~$16.5 million) due to their monopolistic acts in their contracts with restaurants.

+Regulatory fines

+In 2023, Germany's Federal Financial Supervisory Authority (BaFin) imposed a 630,000 euro administrative fine on Delivery Hero for failing to disclose inside information.

+In June 2025, the European Commission fined Delivery Hero and its subsidiary Glovo a combined €329 million for participating in an antitrust cartel.
+The companies were found to have engaged in anti-competitive practices between 2018 and 2022, including a no-poach agreement and the exchange of commercially sensitive information, before Delivery Hero acquired sole control of Glovo in July 2022.
+Delivery Hero received a €223 million fine, while Glovo was fined €105.7 million, with both firms receiving a 10% reduction for acknowledging their involvement.